iter8-tools/mlops/README.md

 The experiment is created, but it is paused until the canary deployment is available.

-### H) Deploy version v2 of the fashionmnist model on a kubernetes cluster with Istio
+### H) Deploy version v2 of the Fashion MNIST model on a Kubernetes cluster with Istio

 1. `kubectl apply -f https://raw.githubusercontent.com/iter8-tools/mlops/master/modelv2.yaml`